 The Coaches Association of Canada has a Making Head Way in Sport concussion eLearning series available for coaches to access for free in The Locker.
 There are six different modules available and certified coaches will receive five professional development points for completing them.

-All injuries or illness need to be reported to the athlete’s training program provider(s) (outside of concussion management procedures stated above).
-Each injury/illness is managed on a case-by-case basis.
-The attending Physician, Sport Medicine Specialist, or Therapist (PT or AT) manages the situation and communicates the required recovery protocol and return to play to the athlete’s caregivers and coach.
-Physicians’ and Therapists’ recommendations and treatment protocols shall be absolutely followed.
+All injuries or illness need to be reported to the athlete’s training program provider(s).
+Outside of the Concussion Management Procedure, each injury/illness is managed on a case-by-case basis.
+The athlete’s health care providers are responsible for the diagnosis, treatment and management of the athletes’ medical and psychological problems including communicating the required recovery and return to play protocols to the athlete, athlete’s caregivers and coach.